Updated August 2013

 Driving through Takua Pa keep going straight on (at the first traffic light the road veers to the left), you go across a bridge and past the market and the busstation at the left hand side.
 Soon after that there is a T junction, where you go straight on towards Surat Thani, don’t turn left towards Ranong.

-After 45 KM, just after a pass which is not so high, there is the turnoff to the left to Khao Sok, from the turnoff it is another 3 KM.
+After 45 KM, just after a pass which is not so high or steep, there is the turnoff to the left to Khao Sok, from the turnoff it is another 3 KM.

 There are two walking trails for which you don’t need a guide, starting from the headquarters one is going straight north, and the other one is following the river upstream.It is very well signposted.